Novel features of attractors and transseries in non-conformal Bjorken flows: Introduction

 Most of the lessons learned recently on the convergence of the hydrodynamic gradient series in rapidly expanding fluids in weakly and strongly coupled models assume that either the particles are massless or the system being invariant under the conformal group respectively~\cite{Florkowski:2017olj,Soloviev:2021lhs,Romatschke:2017ejr,Berges:2020fwq}.
 In those scenarios the only dynamical variables are the energy density (or temperature) and the shear viscous tensor.
 The breaking of conformal symmetry plays a relevant role in the hydrodynamical modeling of heavy ion collisions (see discussion in Ref.~\cite{Monnai:2021kgu} and references therein).
 Motivated by this, we develop a novel theoretical approach to analyze different asymptotic regimes in non-conformal fluids.
 To the best of our knowledge these mathematical tools are discussed for first time in the literature and generalize the well known transasymptotic techniques introduced in previous works~\cite{Basar:2015ava,Behtash:2018moe,Behtash:2019qtk,Behtash:2019txb,Behtash:2020vqk,costin1998,costin2008asymptotics}.

-In this work we analyze non-conformal fluid dynamics from the perspective of transasymptotics and dynamical systems.
+In this work we study the second order Chapman-Enskog non-conformal fluid dynamics~\cite{2014ARM,2014SWRM,2014SSC}.
+Our approach does not focus necessarily on the possible unphysical features of this particular truncation scheme~\cite{Jaiswal:2021uvv}).
+Rather, we present an unified systematic understanding of these non-linear differential equations (ODEs) from the perspective of transasymptotics and dynamical systems.
 In our case, the conformal symmetry is explicitly breaking by considering that the plasma constituents have a constant mass $m$ which consequently leads to a complex equation of state.
 More remarkable, a new dynamical variable emerges when the conformal symmetry is broken: the viscous bulk pressure.
 The presence of the bulk pressure increases the dimensionality of the phase space so the structure of the dynamical system, its stability properties and its physical description are expected to dramatically change.
 Furthermore, when comparing with the massless case, the conformal symmetry breaking induces highly non-trivial changes in the flow structure in the UV and IR regimes.
 This fact strongly suggests that the transseries structure must suffer dramatic changes.
 In other words, one can expect that transseries structure is determined by symmetry through structure of differential equations.
 For instance, in our case the presence of massive particles breaks explicitly the conformal symmetry and thus, physical properties of the non-hydrodynamic modes change.
 The mathematical and physical analysis carried out in this work is to the best of our knowledge entirely new and thus, is an important step since it can also lead to new milestones when analyzing more generic setups due to symmetry breaking.